hostech83/meet/README.md

-Meetup Events App
+# Meetup Events App

+# Description

 Welcome to the Meetup Events App, a serverless progressive web app (PWA) built with Create-React-App and Amazon Web Services (AWS).
 This app allows users to discover and filter events happening in cities near them.
 Enjoy the convenience of accessing event data from Google Calendar through the power of serverless technology.

-Features & Highlights
+# Features & Highlights

 Serverless Architecture:
 This app leverages serverless functions, utilizing AWS Lambda to communicate with Google Calendar API.
 Every time the user triggers an action that requires API access (such as filtering events), a serverless function is executed to fetch the required data.

-Responsive & Progressive:
+# Responsive & Progressive:

 As a PWA, the app provides seamless performance, even when offline, making sure that you can always view previously accessed events regardless of your connection status.

 Core Features and Test Scenarios
 We follow Gherkin’s "Given-When-Then" syntax to describe user stories and scenarios for testing each feature.

-Feature 1: Filter Events By City
+- Feature 1: Filter Events By City
   User Story:
   As a user, I want to filter events by city so I can see events happening near me.

 Scenario 1: Show upcoming events from all cities when no city is searched.
 GIVEN the user hasn’t searched for a city,